USB flash drive: Technology improvements

 By 2010, the maximum available storage capacity for the devices had reached upwards of 128 GB.
 USB 3.0 was slow to appear in laptops.
 Through 2010, the majority of laptop models still contained only USB 2.0.

 In January 2013, tech company Kingston, released a flash drive with 1 TB of storage.
 The first USB 3.1 type-C flash drives, with read/write speeds of around 530 MB/s, were announced in March 2015.
 By July 2016, flash drives with 8 to 256 GB capacity were sold more frequently than those with capacities between 512 GB and 1 TB.
 In 2017, Kingston Technology announced the release of a 2-TB flash drive.
-In 2018, SanDisk announced a 1TB USB-C flash drive, the smallest of its kind.
+In 2018, SanDisk announced a 1 TB USB-C flash drive, the smallest of its kind.

 On a USB flash drive, one end of the device is fitted with a single Standard-A USB plug; some flash drives additionally offer a micro USB or USB-C plug, facilitating data transfers between different devices.

 Technology

-On a USB flash drive, one end of the device is fitted with a single USB plug; some flash drives additionally offer a micro USB plug, facilitating data transfers between different devices.

 Inside the casing is a small printed circuit board, which has some power circuitry and a small number of surface-mounted integrated circuits (ICs).
 Typically, one of these ICs provides an interface between the USB connector and the onboard memory, while the other is the flash memory.
 Drives typically use the USB mass storage device class to communicate with the host.